 There is so much to do when you return to the Mandurah Cruises Jetty.
 Reading Cinemas, San Churro and Simmos Ice-cream are just some of the places right near Mandurah Cruises.
 From here it is only a short walk over to Dolphin Quay which is a great place for a swim or to find more restaurants and cafes.

 We highly recommend Mandurah Cruises, we are hoping to return for the Christmas Lights Cruise.
 The water is calm, and while you are not guaranteed to see dolphins, there is a high possibility and just getting out on the water. seeing all the beautiful houses and taking in the fresh air from the boat was lots of fun.

 Accessibility: if you need wheelchair access please call ahead and let Mandurah Cruises know so they can place you on a boat that suits your accessiblity needs

 Food & Drink: There is a small range of light snacks that you can purchase while you are on board.
 You can also purchase alcholic and non-alcholic drinks.
-Also if you book a 12 or 1pm Dolphin & Scenic Canal Tour you have the option of enjoying fish & chips for $12 per person as a optional extra.
+Also if you book a 12 or 1pm Dolphin & Scenic Canal Tour you have the option of enjoying fish & chips for (per person fee applies) as an optional extra.
 Some tours have a meal and drinks included in the cruise or tour price.
 See the Mandurah Cruises website for more information.